sparsick/iac-qa-talk/README.md

 # iac-qa-talk
-Slides and sample code from my talk "Infastructure as Code - Muss man nicht testen, Hauptsache es läuft"
+Slides and sample code from my talk "Infastructure as Code - Muss man nicht testen, Hauptsache es läuft" that was the keynote on QS Barcamp at 5th September 2020.

 All code samples are in `samples`.
 The code samples are tested with Ansible 2.9.6  and Vagrant 2.2.9.